 On 22 July 2017 in Hackney, young black father Rashan Charles lost his life at the hands of the police.
 The inquest into Rashan Charles’ death ended yesterday, with the jury concluding that the death was “accidental” and the police had employed a “justified use of force”.
 The coroner disallowed the conclusion of unlawful killing.

 Rashan’s family (who you can follow and support on Facebook, Twitter and Instagram) have described the investigation as “flawed” and not impartial, and stated that Rashan was criminalised in court.
 They have nonetheless offered “due respect” to the jury, who had to “make a decision based on the limited evidence”.
 INQUEST notes that the context of “gangs, drugs and violence in Hackney” was highlighted to “deflect” from the police’s violent behaviour.
-The inquest confirmed Rashan was pursued, despite the police not having intelligence of knowledge of him, simply for leaving a vehicle that was “acting strangely”.
+The inquest confirmed Rashan was pursued, despite the police not having intelligence on him, simply for leaving a vehicle that was “acting strangely”.

 “The footage in this film speaks to the state of racism in Britain today”